-The Equality Act 2010 offers protection against discrimination, harassment and victimisation and applies to statutory and non-statutory early year's organisations and the provision of early years services.
-It applies to a number of "protected characteristics" including sex, race, disability, religion or belief and sexual orientation.
+The Equality Act 2010 offers protection against discrimination, harassment, and victimization.
+It applies to statutory and non-statutory early years organisations and the provision of early years services.
+It applies to nine "protected characteristics" - age, disability, marriage and civil partnership, pregnancy or maternity, sex, race, religion or belief, gender reassignment and sexual orientation.

-The Act sets out the legal obligations for local authorities to plan in advance what disabled children and young people might require and what adjustments might need to be made to prevent that disadvantage.
+The Equality Act sets out the legal obligations for local authorities to plan what disabled children and young people might require and what adjustments might need to be made to prevent that disadvantage.

-Local authorities and other listed public authorities (which include local authority maintained schools and Academies) must comply with the public sector equality duty (found in section 149 of the Equality Act 2010) which sets out the three "equality needs" that they must have due regard to when making decisions:
+Local authorities and other listed public authorities (which include local authority maintained schools and academies) must comply with the public sector equality duty (found in section 149 of the Equality

+Act 2010) which sets out the three "equality needs" that they must have due regard to when making decisions:

-- to eliminate discrimination, harassment, victimisation and any other conduct prohibited under the Act - to advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it - to foster good relations between persons who share a relevant protected characteristic and persons who do not share it.
+- to eliminate discrimination, harassment, victimization, and any other conduct prohibited under the Act - to advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it - to foster good relations between persons who share a relevant protected characteristic and persons who do not share it.

-Local authorities and other listed public authorities must also comply with the requirements of the Equality Act 2010 (Specific Duties) Regulations 2011 which places a duty on them to publish information annually to demonstrate how they are complying with the public sector equality duty and to prepare and publish one or more specific and measurable equality objective every four years.
+Local authorities and other listed public authorities must also comply with the requirements of the Equality Act 2010 (Specific Duties) Regulations 2011.
+This places a duty on them to publish information annually demonstrating how they are complying with the public sector equality duty.
+They must also prepare and publish one or more specific and measurable equality objective every four years.

-While private, voluntary and independent settings are not bound by the public sector equality duty which applies to public authorities, the principles of equity and justice underpinning the law should be applied as good practice.
-Where provision is overseen, coordinated or advised by the local authority or a partnership with local authority membership, the local authority will have responsibility to ensure the duties are fulfilled.
+While private, voluntary, and independent settings are not bound by the public sector equality duty which applies to public authorities, the principles of equity and justice underpinning the law should be applied as good practice.
+Where provision is overseen, coordinated, or advised by the local authority (or a partnership with local authority membership) the local authority will have responsibility to ensure the duties are fulfilled.